teozern1/tp/docs/DeveloperGuide.md

 error message.
 We intend to change this so that the commands when used on a user that already has the given module/tutorial will now give the error message `User already has the given module` or `User already has the given tutorial` respectively in the output box.
+2. The addModule command currently does not have a hard limit on the length of a module name.
+As such, we intend to change this such that any input exceeding a reasonable length will give an error message `Module name is too long!`.
-2. Only addition of assignments is available as of now.
+3. Only addition of assignments is available as of now.
 We intend to implement it so that editing, removal and searching for assignments will be possible in the future.
 Also, integration with the respective tutorials and modules should also be able to be done.